Gettier problem: Revisions of JTB approaches

 The difficulties involved in producing a viable fourth condition have led to claims that attempting to repair the JTB account is a deficient strategy.
 For example, one might argue that what the Gettier problem shows is not the need for a fourth independent condition in addition to the original three, but rather that the attempt to build up an account of knowledge by conjoining a set of independent conditions was misguided from the outset.
 Those who have adopted this approach generally argue that epistemological terms like justification, evidence, certainty, etc. should be analyzed in terms of a primitive notion of knowledge, rather than vice versa.
 Knowledge is understood as factive, that is, as embodying a sort of epistemological "tie" between a truth and a belief.
 The JTB account is then criticized for trying to get and encapsulate the factivity of knowledge "on the cheap", as it were, or via a circular argument, by replacing an irreducible notion of factivity with the conjunction of some of the properties that accompany it (in particular, truth and justification).
 Of course, the introduction of irreducible primitives into a philosophical theory is always problematic (some would say a sign of desperation), and such anti-reductionist accounts are unlikely to please those who have other reasons to hold fast to the method behind JTB+G accounts.

 Fred Dretske's conclusive reasons and Robert Nozick's truth-tracking

 Fred Dretske developed an account of knowledge which he called "conclusive reasons", revived by Robert Nozick as what he called the subjunctive or truth-tracking account.
-Nozick's formulation posits that proposition p is an instance of knowledge when:
+Nozick's formulation posits that proposition p is an instance of knowledge if and only if: